xinhuang/xinhuang.github.com/data/posts/2014-10-19-clang-tutorial-finding-declarations.md

-"title": "Clang Tutorial: Finding Declarations" "category" : "Clang"
-"tagline": "traverse AST using RecursiveASTVisitor" "tags" : ["C++", "HowTo"]
+title = "Clang Tutorial: Finding Declarations" category = "Clang" description = "traverse AST using RecursiveASTVisitor" tags = ["C++", "HowTo"] layout = "post"
-"layout": "post"
 ---

 Clang is a very good C/C++ compiler, and it provides great extensibility by its various API to